apnadkarni/blt/man/graph.rst

   **-colorbarthickness** *numPixels*

   **-command** *cmdPrefix*
-    Specifies a Tcl command to be invoked when formatting the axis tick labels. *CmdPrefix* is a string containing the name of a Tcl proc and any extra arguments for the procedure.
+    Specifies a TCL command to be invoked when formatting the axis tick labels. *CmdPrefix* is a string containing the name of a TCL proc and any extra arguments for the procedure.
 This command is invoked for each major tick on the axis.
 Two additional arguments are passed to the procedure: the *pathName* and the current the numeric value of the